radzhome/vagrant-ansible-devbox/README.md

 9) Run: `vagrant up` , when done run `vagrant ssh` to get on.
 Run `vagrant provision` to update any provision changes.
 Run `vagrant suspend` to shut down the box.

 10) Browse a project.
 You may start django server using: `manage.py runserver 0.0.0.0:8000` and access it at `localhost:9000` on your host machine.
 Optionally, run `gunicorn wsgi:application` to start your app.

+# setup on windows / other

+1) Install and provision your VM with ubuntu 14.04 either using Vagrant or manually.
+See Steps 1 & 2 from linux/ mac install.

+Essentially you just need to comment out the following in the Vagrantfile to provision Ubuntu using Vagrant:

+    config.vm.provision :ansible do |ansible|
+      ansible.playbook = "playbook.yml"
+      ansible.host_key_checking = false
+      ansible.extra_vars = { ansible_ssh_user: 'vagrant',
+              ansible_connection: 'ssh',
+              ansible_ssh_args: '-o ForwardAgent=yes'}
+    end

+2) Once complete, SSH into your instance & install ansible

+    vagrant ssh
+    sudo pip install ansible

+3) Install sshpass to be able to log in using password

+    sudo apt-get install sshpass

+4) Run the playbook locally

+    ansible-playbook -i inventory/local playbook.yml  -vvvv